One unit of credit equals four semester hours. Prerequisite for all courses 200-level or higher: admission to program.

 ECE 412 Early Childhood Assessment: Typical and Atypical Development

 An advanced study of measurement as it relates to the education of the young child including children with disabilities.
 Commonly used tests and diagnostic approaches are discussed, with a focus on the individuality and specific needs of the child.
 Students seeking the early childhood special education approval concentrate on assessments for young children with special needs.
-Prerequisite: ECE 300 and PSY 317.
+Prerequisites: ECE 200, ECE 301 and PSY 317.
 Spring Term.

 ECE 413 Child, Family and Community Relationships

 An advanced study of the relationship of children to their families and the role of the school and various community organizations in supporting the family.
 Focus areas include children with disabilities and public policies regarding the young child.
 Prerequisite: ECE 300.
 Fall Term.